tuist/tuist/docs/docs/guide/tuist/installation/cli.md

 ---
-title: Installation
+title: CLI
 description: Learn how to install Tuist in local and CI environments.
 ---

-# Installation
+# CLI

-Tuist is a [command-line application](https://en.wikipedia.org/wiki/Command-line_interface) that you need to install in your environment before you can use it.
-The installation consists of an executable, dynamic frameworks, and a set of resources (for example, templates).
-Although you could manually build Tuist from the sources, **we recommend using one of the following installation methods to ensure a valid installation.**
+The Tuist CLI consists of an executable, dynamic frameworks, and a set of resources (for example, templates).
+Although you could manually build Tuist from [the sources](https://github.com/tuist/tuist), **we recommend using one of the following installation methods to ensure a valid installation.**

 ### Recommended: [Mise](https://github.com/jdx/mise)